Sumit is an experienced content marketer and editor with hands-on expertise in writing articles, blogs, and social media posts.

 Social media marketing is a dynamic and thriving platform with a vast reach and high user engagement.

-According to the latest studies, there were 3.72 billion social media users in 2019.
-On average, people spent 142 minutes per day on social media browsing.
+According to the latest studies, there were 4.70 billion social media users as of July 2022.
+On average, people spent 147 minutes per day on social media browsing.

-In this article, I have listed the 11 most prominent social media trends in 2020 and beyond.
+This article lists the 11 most prominent social media trends in 2022 and beyond.
 Here we go.

 1. More Personalized Social Media Posts